haucke/CreateHtmlEmailSignature/ReadMe.md

 This is an issue with Mavericks and probably Yosemite (10.9 and 10.10).
 [The process for enabling GUI scripting has changed](https://github.com/seesolve/CreateHtmlEmailSignature/issues/3).
 Looking into code signing the script in order for the script to run properly.

 ### Contributing
 I am relatively new to GitHub and may not have immediate answers on how to navigate the platform.
 That said, if you want to help, please feel free to fork and send a pull request when you've fixed an issue.
+Use comments liberally.
+You can check the the existing script's comments for commenting style.

 ### License
 Read the [license](https://github.com/seesolve/CreateHtmlEmailSignature/blob/master/License.txt).